Clinical Skills

 • Appearance: Fluid is BRIGHT.
 Fat is usually DARK (if fat-suppressed).

 • Utility: This is your "Pathology" sequence.
-Most pathology in the knee (tears, edema, cysts, bruising) has high water content and will light up like a Christmas tree.
+Most pathology in the knee (ligament tears, meniscal edema, cysts, bone bruising) has high water content and will light up like a beacon against the dark background.

 • Variations:

-• Proton Density (PD): Often the workhorse for meniscal pathology.
-It offers a balance between anatomical detail and fluid signal.
+• Proton Density (PD): Often the workhorse for meniscal and ligamentous pathology in orthopaedics.
+It offers a perfect balance between anatomical detail and fluid signal.
+PD fat-saturated (FS) is arguably the most useful single sequence for knee trauma.

-• STIR (Short Tau Inversion Recovery): The ultimate fat suppression.
+• STIR (Short Tau Inversion Recovery): The ultimate fat suppression sequence.
 If there is edema anywhere, STIR will find it.
-Great for bone bruising.
+It is exquisitely sensitive for bone bruising and occult fractures but lacks the fine anatomical detail of PD.

-• Sagittal: The most useful plane.
-Best for ACL, PCL, Menisci, and Extensor mechanism.
+• Sagittal: The most frequently utilized plane.
+Best for assessing the ACL, PCL, extensor mechanism (quadriceps and patellar tendons), and the anterior/posterior horns of the menisci.

 Part 2: The "Inside-Out" Systematic Checklist

-Visual Element: A schematic diagram illustrating the "Inside-Out" review path: Bone -> Central Pivot -> Menisci -> Collaterals -> Extensor Mechanism -> Soft Tissues.
+Visual Element: A schematic diagram illustrating the "Inside-Out" review path: Bone -> Central Pivot -> Menisci -> Collaterals -> Extensor Mechanism -> Soft Tissues -> Cartilage.

 Start here.
-Bone bruising patterns tell you the story of the injury mechanism even before you look at the ligaments.
+Bone doesn't lie.
+Bone bruising patterns act as a footprint, telling you the exact mechanism of injury before you even look at the ligaments.

 • Bone Bruising Patterns:

-• Pivot Shift Injury: A "kissing contusion" on the lateral femoral condyle (middle third) and posterior lateral tibial plateau.
-This is pathognomonic for an ACL rupture.
+• Pivot Shift Injury (ACL Tear): A "kissing contusion" on the lateral femoral condyle (usually the middle to anterior third, at the terminal sulcus) and the posterior lateral tibial plateau.
+This occurs when the tibia subluxates anteriorly and internally rotates during the rupture.

-• Patellar Dislocation: Contusion on the medial patella and lateral femoral condyle.
+• Patellar Dislocation: Classic contusion pattern on the medial patella (inferior pole) and the lateral femoral condyle (anterior aspect).

-• Fractures: Look for occult tibial plateau fractures (Segond fracture, reverse Segond) or tibial spine avulsions.
+• Avulsion Fractures: Look for occult tibial plateau fractures.

 Clinical Pearl: The Segond Fracture

-A Segond fracture (avulsion of the anterolateral tibia) is not just a "chip fracture."
-It is pathognomonic for an ACL tear and indicates significant anterolateral rotatory instability.
-Always check the ALL (Anterolateral Ligament) when you see this.
+A Segond fracture (avulsion of the anterolateral tibia) is not just an incidental "chip fracture."
+It is virtually pathognomonic for an ACL tear and indicates significant anterolateral rotatory instability.
+When you see this, you must meticulously evaluate the entire anterolateral complex and strongly consider an extra-articular stabilization procedure in your surgical plan.

 2. The Central Pivot (Sagittal & Coronal)